-Our French Dinner Party honors one of the world’s great cuisines.
+Our French Dinner menu honors one of the world’s great cuisines.
 The 3 courses are all simple to prepare in advance.
 Just perfect for easy entertaining.

 French cuisine and cooking methods quite rightly have a great reputation for excellence.
 So many classic, French dishes are found right throughout the world and why not?
 French cuisine has long influenced food trends.
 As for French cooking methods, some people assume that all French dishes are complex.
-But, I am here to tell you that there are far more simple, French dishes than complex ones.The dishes for our French Dinner Party can all be prepared in advance and they are all relatively easy to make.
+But, I am here to tell you that there are far more simple, French dishes than complex ones.Our French Dinner Party recipes can all be prepared in advance and they are all relatively easy to make.

 And when wine, cheese, bread, vegetables and other French produce tastes this good, you can see why French food is so revered.
 A visit to Bordeaux, the world’s largest wine region, but also famous for its gastronomy, is something you should put on your radar.
 The food on offer there is just magnificent.